 Menopause is an important phase in a woman’s life and can impact her in various ways.
 A woman is said to have attained menopause if she does not get a period for 1 year (12 months).
 It occurs due to a decline in the levels of female sex hormones estrogen (estradiol) and progesterone, reduced functioning of the ovaries, and cessation of the release of eggs (ovulation), with age.
 The age of attaining menopause can range from 45-55 years, with around 50 years being the most common.

-The years before attainment of menopause when a woman’s monthly cycles start becoming irregular, unpredictable, or different from her usual cycles in terms of the time interval between periods, duration, and amount of bleeding, is called perimenopause.
+Perimenopause refers to the years before attainment of menopause when a woman’s monthly cycles start becoming irregular, unpredictable, or different from her usual cycles in terms of the time interval between periods, duration, and amount of bleeding.
 The duration of perimenopause can be a few years, and it is also accompanied by other symptoms, in addition to irregular cycles.